duckwork/electric-cursor/README.md

 # electric-cursor
-## emacs minor-mode to automatically change the cursor
+## An Emacs minor-mode to automatically change the cursor

 `electric-cursor-mode` is a global minor mode that sets up hooks to change the `cursor-type` in Emacs in certain modes.
 The default is to change the cursor to a block in `overwrite-mode`, and a vertical bar in every other mode.